sr1ch1/apollo-fetcher-stub/README.md

 };
 ```
 ### Setting up an integration Test
-To create an integration test we need the following steps:
+To create an integration test, we need the following steps:
 1. Create and set up the fetcher stub.
-It has to respond to the expected requests with
+It must respond to the expected requests with
 appropriate data.
 This step is specific for each integration test.
 In this example the
 fetcher stub will return the status code 204 whenever it receives a get request with the URL
 `http://localhost:8080/ping`